TanvirRahmanTaiyeb/devdeakin-qa-platform/README.md

 - **Search & Filter:** Browse questions by title, tags, or date.
 - **Subscription Plans:** Dedicated page for Free and Premium plans.
 - **Stripe Integration:** Secure checkout for upgrading to premium (test mode).
+- **Newsletter Subscription:** Users can subscribe to updates via email using SendGrid API.
+Subscribed users receive a welcome email and are added to a managed contact list.
 - **Responsive UI:** Designed with Semantic UI React for a clean, user-friendly interface.

 ---